• Skip to primary navigation

 • While the pasta cooks, sauté onions and garlic in oil over medium-low heat until onions are translucent.

-• Rinse and dry spinach in a colander or salad spinner, tear into large pieces, and add it, still damp, to the skillet with the onions and garlic.
-Reduce heat to low, cover pan and allow spinach to wilt (this only takes a few minutes).
+• Tear the still-damp spinach into large pieces, and add it to the skillet with the onions and garlic.
+Reduce heat to low, cover pan and allow spinach to wilt, about 3-4 minutes.

-• In a dry skillet on medium heat, toast almonds, stirring frequently until lightly browned and aromatic (alternately: toast them on a sheet pan in a 350°F oven for 10 minutes, stirring occasionally).
-Remove from skillet to a small bowl.
+• Toast the almonds on a sheet pan in the oven oven for 5-10 minutes, stirring occasionally).
+Remove to a small bowl.

-Top with more grated Pecorino Romano and lots of crunchy toasted almonds.
+Top the bowls with more grated Pecorino Romano and lots of crunchy toasted almonds to serve.

 RECIPE NOTES